typedb/typedb/docs/pages/overview/6-faq.md

 We don’t think so!
 To model the world accurately, you need to model type hierarchies, since without that level of representation, you cannot interpret data or knowledge accurately, and you cannot build a model that is easily extensible.
 On GRAKN.AI, since the type system exists in the schema rather than in the data, you have control over what goes into the model.
 Wild streams of input data cannot mess up the model, and type definitions can only go out of control if you explicitly mess up the schema.
 You face fewer hurdles when ingesting your data and you spend less time and effort on data cleanup and integration.

-If you didn’t model your data in an schema, you would have to do it in your system application layer.
+If you didn’t model your data in a schema, you would have to do it in your system application layer.
 But modelling your data domain within code is difficult, hard to scale, maintain and extend.
 Our approach allows you to keep your data model and code separate.

 ### What are the advantages compared to relational schema?